ah-james/wavform/README.md

 # Wavform

 A CRUD music-based social media application, similar to Goodreads or Letterboxd.
-Rate and review your favorite albums and see what others have been listening to. [https://react-bouncr.web.app/](Please test it out here)!
+Rate and review your favorite albums and see what others have been listening to.
+[Please test it out here](https://react-bouncr.web.app/)!

 ## Installation

-- This project is built with React.
+- This project is built with React with a Firebase backend, if you just want to try out the application, please use the link above!
 - Fork and clone this repository using ```git clone```.
 - Use ```cd``` to navigate to the project folder and run ```npm install``` followed by ```npm start``` to run the application.